-For the purpose of effecting the government of the University under and by the Board of Regents, the President of the University or the President's designee is authorized to act for the Board of Regents in formulating, prescribing and issuing rules, regulations, and executive orders not inconsistent with the By-laws, Standing Orders, and other orders of the Board and applicable state law for the immediate government of the University.
-The President is specifically authorized to establish emergency rules and amendments; to establish expedited rules and amendments in order to correct typographical errors, make address changes, or clarify language of a rule without changing its effect; and to make expedited repeals.
+For the purpose of effecting the government of the University under and by the Board of Regents, the President of the University or the President's designee is authorized to act for the Board of Regents in formulating, prescribing and issuing rules, regulations, and executive orders not inconsistent with the Bylaws, Standing Orders, Regent Policies, and other orders of the Board and applicable state law for the immediate government of the University.
 In carrying out these duties, the President or the President's designee shall consult the University faculty and may delegate in whole or in part the responsibility for formulating such rules, regulations, and executive orders to said faculty.
 It is not intended that such consultation or delegation shall remove from the President or the President's designee the authority and the responsibility vested in the President by the Board of Regents for such decisions, among others, as those concerning the utilization of available resources, organizational structure, and administrative personnel.

 The channel of authority from the Board of Regents to the faculty, staff, and other officers and employees of the University shall be through the President of the University.
 All faculty, staff, and other officers and employees of the University shall, through appropriate channels, be responsible to the President of the University and through the President to the Board of Regents.

-The President of the University or the President's designee is authorized to act for the Board of Regents regarding all personnel and employment matters concerning the faculty, classified staff, and professional personnel except the following: new appointments of vice presidents, deans, department chairs, and directors of academic units; new appointments to the rank of professor, associate professor, and assistant professor; new appointments to faculty positions with tenure; new appointments of full-time instructors and lecturers; new appointments of full-time acting and visiting faculty in professorial ranks, instructorships, and lectureships; appointments to endowed chairs or professorships; appointments of distinguished visitors; policy changes in retirement, insurance, and other fringe benefit provisions; and initial collective bargaining agreements with representatives of newly certified bargaining units.
+The President of the University or the President's designee is authorized to act for the Board of Regents regarding all personnel and employment matters concerning academic personnel, classified staff, and professional personnel except the following: new appointments of the Provost, deans, chancellors, department chairs, directors of academic units, campus deans, associate deans, divisional deans, and vice chancellors; new appointments to the rank of professor, associate professor, and assistant professor (including with tenure, without tenure, research, and clinical dental pathway); new appointments of full-time lecturers, senior lecturers, artist in residence, senior artist in residence, and professor of practice; new appointments of visiting faculty in professorial ranks; appointments to endowed chairs, professorships, and deanships; policy changes in retirement, insurance, and other fringe benefit provisions; and initial collective bargaining agreements with representatives of newly certified bargaining units.

-The President of the University or the President's designee is authorized to act for the Board of Regents regarding all matters concerning grants and contracts for research, development, service, and training except the acceptance of initial contract awards exceeding $1,000,000: provided, that the President or the President's designee is authorized to accept initial contract awards exceeding $1,000,000 whenever the period between scheduled Board of Regents meetings exceeds 45 days, with a report of all such awards to be submitted to the next scheduled monthly meeting of the Board.
+The President of the University or the President's designee is authorized to act for the Board of Regents regarding all matters concerning grants and contracts for research, development, service, and training.

 The President of the University or the President's designee is authorized to act for the Board of Regents in the management of the student body and other matters incident thereto, including athletics, except the following: the establishment of written standards of student conduct and formal hearing procedures for student discipline.